gaborcsardi/BH/README.md

 Note that this can be used solely by headers-only Boost libraries.
 This covers most of Boost, but excludes some libraries which require linking for parts or all of their functionality.

 ### Coverage

-As of release 1.75.0-0, the following Boost libraries are included:
+As of release 1.78.0-0, the following Boost libraries are included:

 > accumulators algorithm align any atomic beast bimap bind circular_buffer
 > compute concept config container date_time detail dynamic_bitset exception
 > flyweight foreach functional fusion geometry graph heap icl integer
-> interprocess intrusive io iostreams iterator math move mp11 mpl
+> interprocess intrusive io iostreams iterator lambda2 math move mp11 mpl
-> multiprecision numeric pending phoenix polygon preprocessor propery_tree
+> multiprecision numeric pending phoenix polygon preprocessor process
-> random range scope_exit smart_ptr sort spirit tuple type_traits typeof
+> propery_tree random range scope_exit smart_ptr sort spirit tuple
-> unordered utility uuid
+> type_traits typeof unordered utility uuid

 ### Example